 writing.
 In addition, you’ll need to allow time for completing assignments

 and participating weekly in the Discussion Forum (if required).

 |How do I register for a traditional or online course?|

-Read the policy information and Continuing Education registration procedures.
+Read the Continuing Education registration procedures.
 You must return your registration form and payment at least five business days before your course start date.
 If you return your required registration materials late, we can’t guarantee that we’ll be able to process your request.

 More information about the online registration process, ordering textbooks, and logging into courses can be found in the online course registration section.

 |If an agency (Vocational Rehabilitation, JOCCA, or WIA) is paying for my class and/or books, what do I need to register?|